Move git branch to new repository

 But what to do with the history?

-I could just push the branch X to the master of a new repository, but this way I wouldn't get rid of the garbage in the history.
+I could just push the branch X to the master of a new repository,

-I could just copy the latest state of the app to the new repository, but I wanted to keep the newer parts of the history.
+I could just copy the latest state of the app to the new repository,

 First I tried the way everybody suggests.
 Use git rebase -i to squash some commits.
 Sadly it doesn't worked out well, I got tons of merge conflicts of files I don't care of and don't exist in the latest version.
 I probably could solve all of them one way or the other, but I was too annoyed already.